Warehouse Optimisation | Project Management Tips

 We thought it would be interesting to share some tips on what a project plan looks like for the redevelopment of a warehouse with new racking, mezzanines or shelving.
 Obviously every project differs; using our experience we have captured the main elements we consider as part of warehouse optimisation project.

 Any undertaking of this size is a challenge for most businesses and will certainly take most of your senior team’s focus for the duration of the project.
 Oakway would be very happy to discuss your project to see if we can add value and experience to your internal team.
-Please call today on 01604 792255 or complete the form on our Contact Us page.
+Contact us today or call 01604 79225.